 It was all smiles as Bertha Chibhememe of Sangwe communal area in Chiredzi, south eastern Zimbabwe, showed off her traditional seed varieties at a seed fair.
 A 45-year-old smallholder in Zimbabwe’s Lowveld region, Chibhememe told how her “nzara yapera” maize variety is thriving in a changing climate.

 The name means “hunger is gone” and is traditionally peculiar to the Shangani people, explained Chibhememe, a widow who looks after eight school-going children.
 It allows her to protect her family from starvation in a region where it can seem impossible to survive without food aid or donations.

-Many people are now shunning traditional seeds in favour of modern genetic hybrid varieties, but Chibhememe said nzara yapera grew better in dry conditions.
+Many people are now shunning traditional seeds in favour of modern genetic hybrid varieties, but Chibhememe said nzara yapera grow better in dry conditions.

 Bertha’s example has invigorated community members to adapt to shifting weather patterns as the planet warms.
 Through traditional seed fairs and workshops, farmers have a platform to share best farming practices.